Easy Guide to Opening a Swimming Pool for the Season

 Check the pool ladder and other accessories

-Now is a good time to ‘dress’ your pool with the usual accessories which may include ladders, rails, diving boards, etc. Before installing, check each piece for signs of rust or damage.
+Now is a good time to ‘dress’ your pool with the usual accessories, including ladders, rails, diving boards, etc. Before installing, check each piece for signs of rust or damage.

 You may want to use a metal lubricant such as WD-40 to loosen any bolts.
 This won’t affect the water chemistry.